tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 third bit string: `[0, 1, 0]`.
 Backtracking continues in this fashion until all bit strings have been generated.

-While this is a simple way to generate bit strings in Prolog, it would be more convenient to have a function that calculates all bit strings of length `N`, e.g.:
+While this is a simple way to generate bit strings in Prolog, it's more convenient to have a function that takes the number of bits `N` as input:

 ```prolog
 ?- nbits(3, Bits).